ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 **The tech stack the app's based on:**

 - Cloudinary
-- FaunaDB
+- Fauna
 - Netlify (Hosting, Functions & User Identity)
 - Vue.js

 **Update Aug.
 29th 2021**:

-The app this article is based on has been rewritten from scratch - the current source code can be found at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r" %}
+The app this article is based on has been rewritten from scratch - the current source code can be found at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r" %}.